aws-samples/amazon-api-gateway-pinpoint-otp-demo/README.md

 ## Cleanup

 - Use `sam delete` to delete the application from your AWS account, and avoid incurring additional charges.
-- Note: The above command does not delete any components that create manually.
+- Note: The above command does not delete any components that you create manually.

 ## Security